GloriaWa/ECE1512_2022W_ProjectRepo_HejiaWang/README.md

 # ECE1512_2022W_ProjectRepo_HejiaWang
-Visual Interpretation of Convolutional Neural Networks

 **`In the Project A folder:  `**

+Project A: Visual Interpretation of Convolutional Neural Networks

 * The notebooks MNIST1D_Gloria.ipynb and HMT_Gloria.ipynb contain the code written for this project.